AdrianaStoi/german-flip/README.md

 ### Codeanywhere

 * I used Codenywhere to create and run the project.
 Here are the steps to create the workspace and run the project:
-  * Log in to Codeanywhere using GitHub account: https://app.codeanywhere.com
+  * Log in to Codeanywhere using GitHub account: https://app.codeanywhere.com/
   * On the Dashboard, click on “New Workspace” which can be found under “Workspaces” section.
   * Copy and paste the Repository URL created in GitHub (by using the Code Institute template) into the designated field.
   * Click on Create.
   * New Workspace is created in Codeanywhere.
   * To run and view the project written in Codeanywhere, click on “Terminal” in the upper bar, then select “New Terminal”.
   * The New terminal will open at the bottom part of the page.
 To run the application, type “python3 -m http.server” in the terminal.
   * A button “Open Preview or Open Browser” will appear in the right-hand corner.
   * To open it in Browser, click on Open Browser.
-  * Application/project will run in a new Tab within the Browser.
+  * Application/project will run in a new Tab within the browser.

 ### GitHub